 apk: The Android “application package file” (APK) is the file format in which Android apps are distributed and installed.
 For the purposes of this project, the “apk file” can be thought of as the finished product – an executable that users can run on their phones to see what Android app they have built.

 API: Short for “Application Programming Interface,” an API defines the specifics of how one should interact with a particular piece of software.
+It’s not “one” – that would apply more to the GUI.
+Perhaps “how a programmer writes code to interact…”

 Widget: The word “widget” in itself has several different meanings and usages, including a special functionality within the context of the Android Operating System.
 The way I will be using “widget,” however, is closer to what one may think of as an object or an item.
 Specifically, when referring to items that a user can add to their Android app – such as a button, a text field, etc. – I will use the term “widget,” partly because the word “object” has a closer meaning in the context of Java, and partly out of lack of a better term for now.